github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 The populated `ec2` block tells both multi-runner routing and runner-stack dispatch which provider implementation exists and must therefore be known during planning.
 Canonical translation preserves that wrapper, and the `module.runner_stacks` input forwards it unchanged at the runner-stack boundary.
 Within the provider block, each ownership-wrapper object tells Terraform that the corresponding policy exists; its `arn` may safely be computed. `ssm.kms_key_id` and values such as `observability.logs.kms_key_id`, which configure existing static resource or policy shapes, remain nullable scalar inputs.

-For experimental multi-runner v2, global `experimental.ssm.kms_key_id` encrypts the shared GitHub App parameters, configures the webhook and termination watcher with the same key, and adds matching decrypt permissions to every runner stack so its control-plane functions can read those credentials.
+For experimental multi-runner v2, global `experimental.ssm.kms_key_id` encrypts the shared GitHub App parameters, configures the webhook with the same key, and adds matching decrypt permissions to every runner stack so its control-plane functions can read those credentials.
 Its value may be unknown until apply because those IAM consumers retain a static statement shape.
 It does not select encryption for runtime-created lane runner parameters.
 Queue encryption is a separate global contract and may use a different CMK.

 ## Migration phases